sourcemeta/learnjsonschema.com/content/2020-12/core/vocabulary.markdown

     keyword: $schema
 ---

-The `$vocabulary` keyword is used in meta-schemas to identify the vocabularies available for use in schemas described by that meta-schema.
-It is also used to indicate whether each vocabulary is required or optional, in the sense that an implementation must understand the required vocabularies in order to successfully process the schema.
+The `$vocabulary` keyword is a _mandatory_ component of a dialect meta-schema to list the required and optional vocabularies available for use by the schema instances of such dialect.
+The vocabularies declared by a dialect meta-schema are not inherited by meta-schemas that derive from it.
+Each dialect meta-schema must explicitly state the vocabularies it imports using the `$vocabulary` keyword.

-* **Required and optional vocabularies:** If a vocabulary is required and an implementation does not recognize it, it must refuse to process any schemas that declare this meta-schema.
-If a vocabulary is optional, implementations that do not recognize it should proceed with processing such schemas.

-* **Mandatory:** The Core vocabulary MUST always be included and set as required.

-* **Non-inheritability:** Vocabularies defined in one meta-schema do not automatically apply to another meta-schema that references it.
-Each meta-schema must declare its vocabularies independently.

-* **Recommendation:** Meta-schemas should always declare this keyword to clearly specify the vocabularies in use and avoid ambiguities.
+{{<common-pitfall>}}Declaring the `$vocabulary` keyword in a schema does not grant that same schema access to such vocabularies.
+Instead, the `$vocabulary` keyword must be set in the dialect meta-schema that describes the desired schema.{{</common-pitfall>}}

+If a vocabulary is marked as required, JSON Schema implementations that do not recognise the given vocabulary must refuse to process schemas described by such dialect.
+As a notable exception, every dialect must list the [Core](..) vocabulary as required, as it is the foundational vocabulary that implements the vocabulary system itself.

+{{<learning-more>}} By convention, every official JSON Schema dialect defines a dynamic anchor called `meta`.
+This serves as an extensibility point for arbitrary vocabularies to register syntactic constraints that are automatically applied to every JSON Schema subschema apart from the top-level one.
+{{</learning-more>}}

 ## Examples

-{{<schema `'$vocabulary' for default official-2020-12 meta-schema`>}}
+{{<schema `The seven required vocabularies declared by the JSON Schema 2020-12 official dialect`>}}
 {
   "$schema": "https://json-schema.org/draft/2020-12/schema",
   "$id": "https://json-schema.org/draft/2020-12/schema",
+  "$dynamicAnchor": "meta",
   "$vocabulary": {
     "https://json-schema.org/draft/2020-12/vocab/core": true,
     "https://json-schema.org/draft/2020-12/vocab/applicator": true,